ikui753/cs701-recop/README.md

 - Format is the same as given RECOP ISA, however only LSIP should entered in as _LSIP Rz Rz_.

 # Running Testbench
 1. Open recop/recop.qpf.
-Set recopTest as top level entity and run analysis and synthesis.
+Set recopTest as top level entity (this version has multiple outputs used for testing, and is incompatible with the FPGA) and run analysis and synthesis.
 2. Go to _Processing -> update memory initialization file._ Whenever instructions are updated this is a necessary step to ensure the correct file version has been uploaded.
 3. Open _recopTestWaveform.vwf_ and press simulation, run functional simulation to see testbench.
 4. Simulation can be run for longer to see more instructions, clock is 10ns.